Excel-projects/Script-Help/README.md

 <a id="user-content-format-date-columns" class="anchor" href="#format-date-columns" aria-hidden="true"> </a>
 #### Format Date (Button)
+* This feature applies the selected format from the dropdown e.g. "dd-mmm-yyyy" to all date columns it detects in the active table.
+If there are zero strings in the column instead of “NULL”s, then the column is treated as a string.
 * When data is cut and pasted from SSMS into Excel, for whatever reason, Excel chooses to format the dates with the (useless) format "mm:ss.0".
 This seems to be impossible to configure.
-* This feature applies the format "dd-mmm-yyyy" to all date columns it detects in the active table.
-If there are zero strings in the column instead of “NULL”s, then the column is treated as a string.

 <a id="user-content-date-find-format" class="anchor" href="#date-find-format" aria-hidden="true"> </a>
 #### Format Date (Dropdown)
 * This is the format the script looks for to finds dates
-* It defaults to ‘mm:ss.0’, and can be changed by the dropdown value or free text
 * These values can be updated using the build button “…” to the right of the “Date Format” dropdown

 #### Format Time (Button)
-* ...
+* This feature applies the selected format from the dropdown e.g. "hh:mm" to selected column from the active cell.

 <a id="user-content-date-replace-format" class="anchor" href="#date-replace-format" aria-hidden="true"> </a>
 #### Format Time (Dropdown)